Finerestaurant/kicad-mcp-python/README.md

 *   **Simultaneous Multi-Item Editing/Moving**: We will implement functionality to select and modify or move multiple PCB items at once.

 *   **Workflow Improvements**: We will improve the step-by-step flow of tools like item creation and modification to provide a more efficient and intuitive API.
-*   **ScreenShot Verification**: We will implement a step to automatically verify the results after item manipulation to increase the reliability of operations.

 ## Changelog

 ### [0.2.0] (Planned)
 *   Implement functionality to select and modify or move multiple PCB items at once.
-*   Add a `verify_result` tool that uses screenshots for visual confirmation after operations. ([0708 commit](https://github.com/Finerestaurant/kicad-mcp-python/commit/c3daf7f833ddf46ffe2f80de01e1e54310304950))
+*   Add a `verify_pcb` tool that uses screenshots for visual confirmation after operations. ([0708 commit](https://github.com/Finerestaurant/kicad-mcp-python/commit/c3daf7f833ddf46ffe2f80de01e1e54310304950))

 ### [0.1.0] - 2025-07-02
 *   Initial release of the KiCad MCP server.